Quantum Cherenkov transition of finite momentum Bose polarons: FMGS Transition

 must be equal to the polaron's group velocity $\vec{v}_{\rm pol}$ which we also confirm in the figure.
 The simulation-derived polaron velocity and average impurity velocity are within $2\%$ of the BEC's sound speed.
 The low energy phonons that dress the impurity in the Cherenkov regime by definition have a group velocity $c$.
 We therefore have a physical picture in this regime of the impurity moving on average at the speed of sound along with low-energy phonons traveling at the same speed.
 The fact that the group velocity of the low-energy part of the phonon dispersion equals the group velocity of the high-energy part of the total system is not obvious a priori.

 Next, we examine the critical momentum at which the transition occurs.
 In Fig. \ref{fig:GS_PhaseDiagram}(a), we see that the transition happens at larger momentum for stronger interaction strengths.
-Note that the transition line in the figure is computed from the discontinuity in the second derivative of the energy.
+The transition line in the figure is computed from the discontinuity in the second derivative of the energy, corresponding to a continuous but not smooth dispersion.
+Note that the rapid but smooth change in the second derivative of the energy exhibited in our numerics is suggestive of a sharp transition but does not prove the existence of one.
+Increasing the size of the $L$ of the system (corresponding to the position space grid) is likely to shrink the finite window of the numerical transition.
 We also plot the predicted transition line given by Eq. \eqref{eq:Pcrit} and see that it reasonably matches the true transition.
 Thus, we conclude that the transition occurs when the polaron's group velocity reaches the BEC's sound speed; the amount of momentum needed for this to occur increases for stronger interactions due to the polaronic mass-renormalization of the impurity.

 We gain further insight into the transition by examining the impurity's momentum distribution.
 In Fig. \ref{fig:GS_nPImag}, we plot the weight of the coherent part of the distribution (which is equivalent to the polaron's quasiparticle weight) as well as the FWHM and height of the peak of the incoherent part of the momentum magnitude distribution.
 We see that the quasiparticle weight drops to zero at the transition, indicating quasiparticle breakdown.
 We can understand the behavior of the quasiparticle residue as the system producing an `infinite' number of low energy phonons in the Cherenkov regime and therefore having a vanishing overlap with the bare non-interacting impurity.
 The incoherent part of the impurity's momentum distribution also gets sharply peaked at the transition before broadening out again.
 As stated in \cite{Nielsen2019}, the system almost acts like a momentum eigenstate of a non-interacting impurity at the transition as phonons cannot dissipate momentum away from the impurity; the available phase space of excitations vanishes as the impurity approaches the speed of sound \cite{Boyanovsky2019}.